Jane’s Story – A Woman’s Struggle with Estrogen Dominance Symptoms

 - She goes for regular scans to monitor her cancer status.

 - In addition to the above, she starts on a stress reduction program and psychotherapy to moderate estrogen dominance symptoms, by joining a self-help group of cancer patients.

 In absolute terms, all of us living in a developed world are in effect bath in a sea of estrogen.
-The food we eat are laced with hormones.
-The air we breadth are filled with undesirable hormone-like substances; the shampoos we use contain estrogen-like compounds; the plastics around us leaches estrogen into our system; the birth control pill or hormone replacement therapy further exacerbate estrogen dominance.
+The food we eat is laced with hormones.
+The air we breath are filled with undesirable hormone-like substances; the shampoos we use contain estrogen-like compounds; the plastics around us leeches estrogen into our system; the birth control pill or hormone replacement therapy further exacerbates estrogen dominance.
 This toxic and stressful environment of excessive estrogen will do the body tremendous harm, especially if left unchecked.

 Jane’s story is true and real.
 Similar stories are being told by millions of women around the world.
 While everyone’s story is slightly different, the essence is the same – excessive estrogen will kill you.
 You don’t have to suffer like Jane if you do your part to reduce your estrogen load.
 Experts are telling us that the majority of PMS, fibroids, and breast cancer can be prevented and reversed if early steps are taken to reduce estrogen load.

 What are the signs and symptoms that indicate estrogen deficiency?

 Both estrogen deficiency and estrogen dominance can show a similar type of symptoms such as hot flashes.
 If you are under the guidance of knowledgeable health professions, they will ask you more questions and then able to determine whether you are estrogen deficiency or estrogen dominance.